Graduate Diploma in Early Childhood Teaching

-Students study the Diploma via the Flexible Learning Option (FLO).
-FLO students study their programme by distance and attend three on-campus intensives.
+Students study the Diploma via distance.
+Distance students study their programme off-campus, and attend three on-campus intensives.

 Students who successfully complete the Diploma will meet the Education Council of Aotearoa New Zealand graduating teachers standards requirements and may be eligible for provisional registration with the Council as a teacher in New Zealand.